ahernandez214/ahernandez214.github.eoo/README.md

 Here are the key questions we need to answer for our marketing client:
 1. Who are the top 10 YouTubers with the most subscribers?
-2. Which of JJ's 3 channels have uploaded the most videos?
+2. Which of JJ's 3 channels has uploaded the most videos?
-3. Which of JJ's 3 channels have the most views?
+3. Which of JJ's 3 channels has the most views?
-4. Which of JJ's 3 channels have the highest average views per video?
+4. Which of JJ's 3 channels has the highest average views per video?
-5. Which of JJ's 3 channels have the highest views per subscriber ratio?
+5. Which of JJ's 3 channels has the highest views per subscriber ratio?
 6. Which of JJ's 3 channels has the highest subscriber engagement rate per video uploaded?